jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

         (A) the Minister has given or gives notice of consent, not being provisional consent, under section 20, or refused or refuses to give consent, in relation to the medicine that was the subject of the innovative medicine application; and
         (B) the date of publication of the notice of consent or the date of the refusal is or was, as the case may be, not more than 5 years after the Minister received an application in relation to that medicine,—
       (ii) in any other case, on the date 5 years after the innovative medicine application to which that information related was received by the Minister
+  - **verification protected period** means, in relation to confidential supporting information relating to an application for consent by verification, a period—
+    (a) commencing on the date that information was received by the Minister; and (b) ending on the date 5 years after the date of— (i) notification of consent; or
+      (ii) refusal of consent
   - **WTO country** means a country that is a party to the Agreement establishing the World Trade Organization adopted at Marrakesh on 15 April 1994.

 ### 23B Protection of confidential supporting information about innovative medicines